joemattar/knights_travails/README.md

 Implement the knights travails project from The Odin Project course.

+Shortest path on an unweighted graph
-Using breadth first search on a graph adjacency list
+(represented using an adjacency list) using breadth first search